A New View of Front

 Aside: The “persistent I” has no consciousness of its own, no will.
 So if you are not there, it will simply lay down and do nothing, so to speak.
 (This is, incidentally, IMO, a useful exercise in and of itself – laying down and dissociating.
 Drifting outward from the body.
 It’s sort of like the base state, and is, again, a kind of meditation.)

 So once you’ve got that down, what you need to do is provide something else to take your place.
-That something else, really someone else, will be a systemmate.
-Someone else in your plural system who has not been able to front yet.
+That something else, really someone else, will be another in your plural group.
+Someone who has not been able to front yet.
 (Or ideally, someone who’s had at least partial success.)

 Tying back to the “persistent I” theory, what we are doing here is making the “persistent I” familiar with a new presence.
 Its thoughts, its feelings, the sense of it not only being present, but the “persistent I” being that person, and that person being the “persistent I”.
 Think back to the invocation page in the Psychonaut manual.
 All this stuff about feeling the other’s sensations, feelings, thoughts, etc, is analogous to the Psychonaut explanation of staring deeply into the picture of the person you wish to invoke.

 When the other person’s thoughts and feelings start to feel imprinted on your self, like maybe they belong there as much as you do, give the Psychonaut invocation method a try!
-Instead of invoking an image of a musical being like Apollo, as they say, you would be invoking the systemmate.
+Instead of invoking an image of a musical being like Apollo, as they say, you would be invoking the other plural group member.
 (This may be considered evoking by their standards, but toe-may-toe, toe-mah-toe, you know?)

 Time to put all of this together.